jothipn/jothipn.github.io/_posts/2023-08-19-char-encoding.md

 There were a few technical problems with this:

 1. This is not backward compatible with ASCII.
 The first 127 code points, which just needed one byte with ASCII will now be encoded as 2 bytes.
-2. Related to the above, English characters, which do form a lot of the content around the world, all occupy twice the space than their ASCII encoded equivalent.
+2. This is related to the above observation.
+With UTF-16, English characters, which do form a lot of the content around the world, occupy twice the space than their ASCII encoded equivalent.
 This is space inefficient.
 3. Unicode now supports 1M+ code points.
 With 2 bytes, only 65K can be supported.
 So, UTF-16 evolved into variable width encoding with 1 or 2 16-bit code units with a complicated logic using surrogate pairs to support the full set.

 ## UTF-8

 For the reasons mentioned above, UTF-8 was created.
 This is such an elegant solution as explained in this [great video](https://www.youtube.com/watch?v=MijmeoH9LT4&t=7s).
 It basically uses a variable length encoding that uses the minimal number of bytes that is needed to encode the particular code point.
 For example, the first 127 code points are encoded exactly as they would be in ASCII.
-For code points that are greater than 127, more bytes are used.
 The following table explains how the code point to unicode conversion happens.

 <div class = "UTF-8">
     <img src = "UTF-8.png">
 </div>

+For code points 0-127, UTF-8 encoding is identical to ASCII encoding, which makes it backward compliant.
+For code points between 128-2047, we use two bytes.
+The leading bits of the first byte read 110 and the leading bits of the next byte reads 10.
+For code points between 2048 and 65535, 3 bytes are used for the encoding with the leading bits in the first byte reading 1110 and the leading bits for the continuation bytes read 10.
+Similar logic is used for the four byte encoding as well.

 Because it is backward compatible with Ascii and is also space efficient, UTF-8 is the most prevalent encoding that is used in the world today.

 Let us try and encode a character using UTF-8 to understand how the process works.
 Let us encode the Devanagiri character अ.
 This has the code point U+0905 (or Decimal 2309).
 The way we do this is as follows.

+1. 0905 is 0000 1001 0000 0001.
-1. Identify the number of bytes needed for this encoding.
+2. Identify the number of bytes needed for this encoding.
 Since this is 2309, which is greater than 2048, we will need 3 bytes.
-2. A 3 byte UTF encoded sequence has the following format (See the table above) 1110 xxxx 10yy yyyy 10zz zzzz
+3. A 3 byte UTF encoded sequence has the following format (See the table above) 1110 xxxx 10yy yyyy 10zz zzzz
-3. 0905 is 0000 1001 0000 0001
 4. So, fill in the bits from 3 into the x,y and z in 2, from the back.
 5. This will give us 1110 0000 1010 0100 1000 0101.
 This is E0 A4 85,